-SIGNIFICANT ISSUE HOW TO MANAGE IT WHO TO BE INF ORMED Parents Staff Students Lack of awareness - staff don't know how to administer emergency epipen Administration of medicines policy is explained to staff at induction.
-Staff are also invited to practice following demonstration with the training epipen on a regular basis with the college nurse Healthcare plans shared with relevant staff Health issues of students are identified on iSAMS under the red medical flag Medication given in error Medical needs of children are identified in the medical questionnaire when they join the college.
+SIGNIFICANT ISSUE HOW TO MANAGE IT WHO TO BE INFORMED Parents Staff Students Lack of awareness - staff don't know how to administer emergency epipen Administration of medicines policy is explained to staff at induction.
+Staff are also invited to watch on-line training videos on how to administer an epipen on a regular basis Healthcare plans shared with relevant staff Health issues of students are identified on iSAMS under the red medical flag Medication given in error Medical needs of children are identified in the medical questionnaire when they join the college.
 Children diagnosed with anaphylaxis are made known to staff, and their individual care plans are shared.
-Signs and symptoms of anaphylaxis clearly explained Procedure for checking medication is carried out - name of child, medication to be given and expiry date verified prior to administration Emergency medication is not locked away Emergency medication is stored in a sealable 'emergency use only' allergy response kit at a height, in the medical room Medication given is out of date Medication expiry date is regularly checked by the college nurses, and replaced as necessary Lack of consent Written consent is required by parents of children who have anaphylaxis for use of an emergency epipen
+Signs and symptoms of anaphylaxis clearly explained Procedure for checking medication is carried out - name of child, medication to be given and expiry date verified prior to administration Emergency medication is not locked away Emergency medication is stored in a sealable 'emergency use only' allergy response kit at a height, in the medical room Medication given is out of date Medication expiry date is regularly checked by the Welfare Officer, and replaced as necessary Lack of consent Written consent is required by parents of children who have anaphylaxis for use of an emergency epipen